cicorias/Castle-Winbuntu/README.md

 - which was necessary to get Hyper-V fully installed.

 ### Install GVM (Go Version Manager)
-1. Although I ultimately didn't get very far with golang on my initial build, I have had success with it on a more recent build.
+1. Although I ultimately didn't get very far with golang on my initial build, I have had success with it on a more recent Windows 10 build, so ymmv.
 The Github repo and basic instructions are available [here](https://github.com/moovweb/gvm).
 First, run the installer with:
 - `zsh < <(curl -s -S -L https://raw.githubusercontent.com/moovweb/gvm/master/binscripts/gvm-installer)` - or if you're using bash as your shell, substitute `bash` for `zsh`.